 There has been a decline in the number of full-time permanent positions available in the hospital environment; however, most graduates find the equivalence of full-time employment upon graduation.
 Employment opportunities also exist in the private sector (clinics) and in product sales and development.

-You must complete a D.E.C. in DI, pass the OTIMROEPMQ certification exam and pass the French proficiency test from l’Office québécois de la langue française.
+You must complete a D.E.C. in DI, pass the OTIMROEPMQ certification exam (cost approx. 977.29$) or the CAMRT exam (cost approx. 1000$), become a member of either the provincial or national orders governing the profession (OTIMROEPMQ cost approx. 495.15$ or CAMRT cost 225$) and pass the French proficiency test from l’Office québécois de la langue française.
 Some candidates may obtain an exemption from the French proficiency test if they meet the criteria requirements.
+A criminal check is most often required.

 There are several Bachelor Programs offered in other provinces, but at this moment, Quebec does not have a Bachelor Program in Diagnostic Imaging.
 Specialty courses and continuing education courses are offered through the provincial order and national association.